-When is Juno going to be available outside of the UK?
+When is Juno going to be available outside of England?

 Watch this space!
-We think that the problem Juno is solving is not only present in the UK, but for parents all over the world.
-When it comes to child healthcare, everyone deserves better access to quick medical advice, when they need it most.
+We think that the problem Juno is solving is not only present in England, but for families all over the world.
+When it comes to child and prenatal healthcare, everyone deserves better access to quick medical advice, when they need it most.

 We are currently working hard to make Juno available in other countries while maintaining the highest standards of security, service and satisfaction.